daattali/advanced-shiny/share-image-social-media/README.md

 **Facebook:**

 Since LinkedIn is using the pure JavaScript approach, I chose to do the same thing with Facebook.
 Similarly to with LinkedIn, a user will be asked to log in if they aren't, and then the image + message + URL will be shared.  **Important**: The Facebook app settings do not allow a URL of `localhost` or `127.0.0.1` to be used, so in order to run this app locally you will need to change the URL to `fuf.me` (the port number doesn't matter, it will work with any port).
 If you want to use this in a non local server, you need to create a new Facebook app and give it the URL of your app.

+There are two Facebook share buttons: the first one uses the conventional way of sharing an image on Facebook using an image URL.
+The second one shares a base64 encoded image (which means we get get the image data straight from Shiny), but it's a little bit more hacky.

 **Twitter:**